How-to Home Lighting Tips That Will Bring Out the Best in a Room’s Decor

 Lamps are definitely a great decorating accessory, but function of a lamp, the wattage, shade (opaque or transparent), height and placement all play a key role in enhancing the beauty and comfort of your home, creating a mood, and helping you perform tasks easier.

-- Think function before form when it comes to lighting.
+- Think function before form when it comes to lighting and adding lamps to a room.

-I placed each lamp in the corner for a few days so I could see how it looked from all viewing angles and I also used it so I could see how much light it offered.
+I bought two floor lamps to try out in my living room.
+I placed each lamp in the corner for a few days so I could see how it looked from all viewing angles and I also used them at night so I could see how much light each offered.

-The swing arm lamp is not adjustable and is too low and small in scale with the masculine recliner.
-It can only take a 60 watt bulb which is too dim, plus the construction of the pole is a little flimsy.
-If I move it to the side, the arm hits the wall.
+The swing arm lamp is not height adjustable and is too low and small in scale with the masculine recliner.
+Plus it can only take a 60 watt bulb which is too dim.

-I like both lamps, but the tripod lamp has more winning features.
-It is solidly constructed, adjustable up to 71″‘ high and can take up to 100 watt bulb that provides ambient light to the room, plus its size fills the corner and is in proportion with the size of the recliner.
+The tripod lamp is 71″‘ high and can take up to 100 watt bulb that provides ambient light to the room, plus its size fills the corner and is in proportion with the size of the recliner.

 The new floor lamp is not the only lighting in the room.
 It compliments the other sources and different types of light that are already present.